 Blackened Salmon with Lemon Caper Ailoi

-Salmon is my go-to when I need a quick dinner.
+Salmon is Christi Flaherty's (@healthyhappyrealcf) go-to when she needs a quick dinner.
 Even if it is completely frozen, it will be cooked to a perfect medium in around 10 minutes.

 While you can certainly season the fillets with only salt and pepper, with a few extra spices, you can amp up your midweek meal to dinner party status and this Lemon Caper Aioli takes it over the top!